himanshu-kalundia/image-steganography/README.md

 - open a browser and go to http://127.0.0.1:5000
 - Navigate to the "Embed" tab to embed secret text into an image.
 - Navigate to the "Extract" tab to extract secret text from an image.

+## Live website

+This web app is hosted live on https://himanshukalundia.pythonanywhere.com/